ecmwf/metview-python/docs/auto_examples/geoline_on_map.rst

     #

     # ---------------------------------------------------------------
-    # Description: Demonstrates how to plot a line on any map
+    # Demonstrates how to plot a line on any map projection using
-    #              projection using function mvl_geoline.
+    # function mvl_geoline.
     # ---------------------------------------------------------------

     import metview as mv